 Literacy is a critical skill in today's culture and one that provides access to information and pleasurable experiences for many.
-But for a significant population of learners, as many as 20 - 25% of the K - 12 general population, reading is a struggle that presents barriers as opposed to access and presents a life-long challenge.
-In certain subsets of the general ed population like English as a Second Language students, economically disadvantaged youth, and for the adult prison population the percentage of struggling readers rises to 60 - 70%.
+But for a significant population of learners, as many as 20 to 25% of the K - 12 general population, instead of providing access, reading is a struggle that raises barriers and presents a life-long challenge.
+In certain subsets of the general education population, like English as a Second Language students, economically disadvantaged youth, and the adult prison population the percentage of struggling readers rises to 60 to 70%.
 But things don't have to be this way.

 In these modules, learners will explore what reading fluency is, how to assess it, and how to effectively teach this key aspect of reading to their students.

 Who Should Take the Course?

 Teachers, parents, administrators, and advocates